Make your documentation process more collaborative with change requests

-Here at GitBook, the is at the core of the collaborative documentation process.
+Here at GitBook, the change request workflow is at the core of the collaborative documentation process.

 Change requests are a great way to collaborate on edits with your team in a branch, before merging those changes with your published content.
 It doesn’t just give you peace of mind when editing docs that are already published — it brings more people into that process, and helps you get feedback in context.